 Amazing Discovery: Yucatan Bird’s IQ – Superior to Humans’

 We have all heard or used the expression “Bird-Brain.”
 Birds have comparatively small brains, and because of that we humans place them at a very low level of intelligence.
-Yes, we recognize that we can train birds of certain species to react to a limited assortment of commands, but animal science has, until now, been unable to attribute to birds the capacity to THINK.
+Yes, we recognize that we can train birds of certain species to react to a limited assortment of commands, but animal has, until now, been unable to attribute to birds the capacity to THINK.

 The following is the retiree/researcher’s account of the discovery, and undeniable evidence to support it: